Murrey Math Lines: EUR/USD, NZD/USD

 NZDUSD, “New Zealand Dollar vs US Dollar”

-After all, the NZD/USD pair failed to fix above the 8/8 level and started the current decline accompanied by “bearish cross” formed by Super Trends.
-The closest target is at the 4/8 level.
-After reaching it, the market may start a new local correction.
+The NZD/USD pair rebounded from the 5/8 level and started a new correction.
+In the nearest future, the market may test the 7/8 level.
+If later the price rebounds from this level, it may resume moving downwards and test the 4/8 one.

-At the H1 chart, the pair is moving in the middle.
-If the price stays below the 3/8 level, the market will continue falling towards the 0/8 one.
+At the H1 chart, the pair rebounded from the 2/8 level and then Super Trends formed “bullish cross”.
+On Thursday, the price may start a local correction towards the 4/8 level.
+If later the pair rebounds from this level, the market will resume growing towards the 6/8 one.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.